helen-tong/airbnb_1/README.md

 # Conclusion

+When I ran my hypothesis testing, my Welch's t-tests were returning different results from my Mann-Whitney U-tests.
+Reason being there are a couple of outliers in the neighborhoods with prices listed for more than $2,000 a night.
+As Welch's t-tests are sensitive to standard deviations, I removed all listing prices of more than $2,000 and they gave me similar results to my Mann-Whitney U-test.

-In conlusion, both Welch's T Test and Mann-Whitney U Test return statistically significant result to indicate Airbnb listing prices do vary by neighborhoods in San Francisco,even if they are in close proximity.
+In conlusion, both Welch's t-tests and Mann-Whitney U Tests return statistically significant results to indicate Airbnb listing prices do vary by neighborhoods in San Francisco, even if they are in close proximity.
 If an investor wants to purchase a property in San Francisco for listing in Airbnb, the location of the property is a good indicator of how much to charge for the listing.